 How may we conduct experiments, or observations, on a condition-event net?
-One way, akin to the approach of Baldan et al [1], is to make certain conditions externally accessible, allowing the observer both to detect and to change the state (marked or unmarked) of the place.
-For example, the net in Figure 10 has two accessible conditions, named x and y.
-In general, given a state g, i.e. a net together with a marking of its conditions, the transition $g \xrightarrow{+x} \overline{g}$ or $g \xrightarrow{-x} \overline{g}$ represents the addition or subtraction of a token at x.
+One way, akin to the approach of Baldan et al. (2001), is to make certain conditions externally accessible, allowing the observer both to detect and to change the state (marked or unmarked) of the place.
+For example, the net in Figure 11 has two accessible conditions, named x and y.
+In general, given a state g, that is, a net together with a marking of its conditions, the transition $g \xrightarrow{+x} \overline{g}$ or $g \xrightarrow{-x} \overline{g}$ represents the addition or subtraction of a token at x.
 Since we are dealing with condition-event nets, in any given state exactly one of these experiments is possible for each accessible condition.
 A third kind of transition, $g \xrightarrow{\tau} \overline{g}$, represents (the firing of) an internal event and involves no external participation.
-These three kinds of transition are the basis of a raw TS \mathcal{L}p , with which we shall equip our LRS of Petri nets, in order to compare it with another TS \mathcal{L}g which we shall derive from reaction rules by the methods discussed in Parts I and II of this paper.